Tap to search

 Innsbruck to Venice 10-day Self-guided Cycling Tour Level 1

 A wonderful bike tour starting from the Austrian border at Brennero Pass: you’ll cycle downhill through ancient villages, forts and green meadows of South Tyrol.
 Riding along the Adige River you’ll reach the Veneto region, with a stop at the palm-lined shores of lake Garda and then Verona, the town of Romeo & Juliet, with its impressive Roman arena.
-Further on you’ll discover Vicenza, renowned for the classical Palladio architecture, and Padua, home to one of the oldest Italian (and European) universities.
-At the end of the trip the timeless fascination of Venice will invite you to an exploration by foot and by water along its canals and small “calli”.
+Further on you’ll discover Vicenza, renowned for the classical Palladio architecture.
+Then you will reach the Euganean Hills and their renowned thermal district, the largest in Europe.
+Beautiful Padua, cradle of arts, will open the way to the Venetian lagoon, where the timeless fascination of Venice has lured passersby for centuries, and still does.

 Slow Tours offers a number of other Cycling Tours in Europe